DialEval-2/DCH-2/index.md

 - Subtasks that you plan to participate: Chinese, English, or BOTH

 Later, NII will require you to register to NTCIR tasks through their website, but please contact us by email first。

+# Access to the dataset

+To obtain the dataset, please fill and submit [our user agreement form](https://forms.gle/dk3wjqFTEF9k8SAe6).

 # Leaderboard